manu-silicon/xenko-docs/manual/xenko-launcher/index.md

 # Xenko launcher

-After you install Xenko, the launcher starts immediately.
-In this topic, let us discuss what all you can do with the Xenko launcher.
+The Xenko launcher helps you manage various versions of Xenko and start the Xenko Studio.

 Using the Xenko launcher, you can:

-* start Xenko Studio
+* Start Xenko Studio
-* manage different versions of Xenko Studio
+* Manage different versions of Xenko Studio
-* view release notes of Xenko Studio
-* reinstall the Microsoft Visual Studio plugin
+* Reinstall the Microsoft Visual Studio plugin
-* access Xenko support and Xenko communities
-* open your recent Xenko projects quickly
+* Open your recent Xenko projects quickly
-* access Xenko documentation and news streams
+* Access Xenko documentation and news streams
+* Interact with the Xenko communities

    ![Launcher interface](media/LauncherInterface.png)